-Photo of Serene Carino
+Photo of Serene E. Carino

 A recent decision from Justice Fidel Gomez of the Bronx County Commercial Division, 1125 Morris Ave.
 Realty LLC v Title Issues Agency LLC, reminds us to closely review the language of general releases as New York courts continue to enforce such releases however broad in scope absent any fraud or wrongful conduct.
 Failure to do so may not only result in the waiver of certain future claims but also the imposition of sanctions.